Policy Transfer for Continuous-Time Reinforcement Learning: A (Rough) Differential Equation Approach: Application: stability of score-based diffusion models

 \paragraph{Mechanism of score-based diffusion models.}

 Score-based diffusion models have become the SOTA solution to various tasks in different areas.
 For completeness, we first recall their basic mechanism briefly.
-(See \eg \cite{tang2024score} for a comprehensive review).
+(See for example \cite{tang2025score} for a comprehensive review).

 Suppose $p^{\rm data}_0$ is the distribution that one aims to generate.
-Diffusion model starts by defining a forward SDE (\eg an OU process) over $[0, T]$ with the initial distribution $p^{\rm data}_0$.
+Diffusion model starts by defining a forward SDE such as an O-U process over $[0, T]$ with the initial distribution $p^{\rm data}_0$.
 Denote by $s$ and $p^{\rm data}_T$ the score function and the terminal distribution of the forward SDE, respectively.
 Then, in the sampling stage, a backward SDE, whose dynamics depend on $s$ and whose initial distribution is $p^{\rm data}_T$, is simulated.
 (Figure~\ref{fig: diffusion} summarizes the basic mechanism of score-based diffusion models).
 Theoretically, it can be shown that the terminal distribution of the backward SDE is equal to $p^{\rm data}_0$.
 In practice, however, $s$ and $p^{\rm data}_T$ are typically not accessible, and a score matching function $s_\beta$ and a noise distribution $p^{\rm noise}$ are adopted as their approximations, respectively.
 Denote by $p^{\rm data}_\approx$ the terminal distribution of the backward SDE (under $s_\beta$ and $p^{\rm noise}$).

 \paragraph{Connection with LQRs.}